zqx1392/hello-world/README.md

-call arms to holy august
+call arms to holy august (kouhai, mood, etc.)

 buy shoes and bag + chair this weekend